 This document describes the specific metadata units in the various categories.
 Each category includes several elements in which each element may be composed of several attributes.
-We also provide a hierarchical representation of the metadata units.
-The notation of the hierarchical representation is based on PREMIS [5] when possible and includes the following notions:
+The document also provides a hierarchical representation of the metadata units.
+The notation of the hierarchical representation is based on PREMIS [5] (PREservation Metadata: Implementation, Strategies) when possible and includes the following notions: